greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 [^4]: For more on D&C 150 and preceding policies, I recommend:

+	Bolton, M. (2005). *Apostle of the poor: The life and work of missionary and humanitarian Charles D. Neff*.
+John Whitmer Books

 	Howlett, D. J. (2020).
 Why denominations can climb hills: RLDS conversions in highland tribal India and midwestern America, 1964-2000. *Church History*, *89*, 633-658. https://doi.org/10.1017/S000964072000133X

 	Scherer, M. A. (2016). *The journey of a people: The era of worldwide community, 1946 to 2016*.
 Community of Christ Seminary Press.